baichuanzhou/baichuanzhou.github.io/_pages/about.md

     2. Building generalist vision-language systems that are capable of handling a variety of computer vision/multimodal tasks.
 (Application)

     3. Improving the robustness and safety of Foundation Models.
-(Safety)
+(Trustworthy)

 My short term goal is to pursue a Ph.D. in Artificial Intelligence, and my long term goal is to explore ways to help reach Artificial General Intelligence.

+---